Wildlander-mod/Support/Docs/SSEFAQ.md

 ![image](https://user-images.githubusercontent.com/26418143/146077138-966a88f8-3b23-43f0-8183-11931ffc97ef.png)

-The launcher has therefore disabled any resolution known to cause the above issues, No support will be provided to allow ultrawide resultions.
+The launcher has therefore disabled any resolution known to cause the above issues, No support will be provided to allow Ultrawide resultions.
 Any attempts by yourself to do so will be considered a unsupported custom install - this will deny you access to support.

 # **Customization Questions**